ar-51/ar-51.github.io/docs/Network Setup/create_vlans.md

 title: Configure VLANs for Multiple Cameras on fs.com Switch
 parent: Network Setup
 nav_order: 4
+description: "Guide to configuring VLANs on an fs.com switch so multiple cameras can be grouped and routed to dedicated servers or interfaces using isolated virtual networks."
 ---

 # Configure VLANs for Multiple Cameras on fs.com Switch